AndrewCarterUK/andrewcarteruk.github.io/_drafts/beating-the-bookmakers-with-tensorflow.md

 This is where we create our model object.
 The `model_dir` parameter is used to save training progress so that you don't have to retrain your model every time you want to make a prediction.
 The `hidden_units` parameter describes the shape of the neural network, `[10]` corresponds to one hidden layer with 10 neurons in it.
 We define the output that we expect from our model with `n_classes` and `label_vocabulary`.
 Here we state that the three classes our model will analyse are labelled by `H`, `D` or `A`.

 The `optimizer` parameter is optional and the default value is reasonable for many cases.
-Here the default is not used because it was necessary to add [regularization to prevent overfitting](https://en.wikipedia.org/wiki/Regularization_(mathematics)).
+Here the default value is not used because it was necessary to add [regularization to prevent overfitting](https://en.wikipedia.org/wiki/Regularization_(mathematics)).

 We can train our model using the `train()` method.
 A model can be trained indefinitely, but with diminishing returns.
 Different models descend at different rates, so it is important to watch the loss function to see if and when it has converged (and stopped descending).